 Coconut has the ability to integrate with MyPy to provide optional static type-checking, including for all Coconut built-ins.
-Simply pass -mypy to enable MyPy integration, though be careful to pass it only as the last argument, since all arguments after -mypy are passed to mypy, not Coconut.
-You can also call mypy directly on the compiled Coconut if you run coconut -mypy at least once and then add $\sim/.coconut_stubs$ to your MYPYPATH.
+Simply pass --mypy to coconut to enable MyPy integration, though be careful to pass it only as the last argument, since all arguments after --mypy are passed to mypy, not Coconut.

+You can also call mypy directly on the compiled Coconut if you run coconut --mypy at least once and then add ~/. coconut_stubs to your MYPYPATH.
+To install the stubs without launching the interpreter, you can also run coconut --mypy install instead of coconut --mypy.